 Clinical trials: How you can make a difference

-Since the beginning of the pandemic, the term “clinical trials” has become common as researchers quickly investigate ways to treat and protect Americans against coronavirus.
+The term “clinical trials” has become common as researchers investigate ways to treat and protect Americans against various diseases.
 But what does that process look like and how can you help?
 Prisma Health Strategic Research Project Director Rebecca Atkinson explained.

 What are clinical trials?